GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

-## 11. Sample Calculation
+## 11. Sample Bonded Robotic Labor Agreement

 Let's say I want to mass-produce some items.
-I can afford 100 hours of robotic labor, and I've got a BRLA.
-So I spin up my line of bots, and they work for 100 ticks (100 sim-hours) of the Asimov robonomics simulator.
+I already know I can afford 100 hours with a 5 TTP bot.
+Let's say I know because I've conducted a work study with a 5 TTP bot.
+My faux-Oracle showed my torq curves.
+I should be able to get 400 items done in 100 hours of nonstop work with this one bot alone, and my market research says I can sell each item for 13.5 RT.

+Do you think it will work out?
+Let's try some Robonomic math and see.

 Given:
 - TTP = 5 TokenTorq/hr
 - Duration = 100 hrs
 - torq_gamble = 3

-1. Thermodynamic Input Value (RoboTorq_in):
+1. RoboTorq Input Value (RoboTorq_in):
+- RoboTorq_in = TTP x 3.6 x time
-   = TTP × 3.6 × 100
+- RoboTorq_in = TTP × 3.6 × 100
-   = 5 × 3.6 × 100 = 1,800 RT
+- RoboTorq_in = 5 × 3.6 × 100 = 1,800 RT

-2. MintingNeeded:
+3. MintingNeeded:
+- MintingNeeded = RoboTorq_in (Torq_gamble - 1)
-   = 1,800 × (3 − 1) = 3,600 RT
+- MintingNeeded = 1,800 × (3 − 1) = 3,600 RT

-3. Total Value Out:
+4. Total Value Out:
-   = 1,800 + 3,600 = 5,400 RT
+- RoboTorq_in + MintingNeeded = 1,800 + 3,600 = 5,400 RT

-4. Items: 400 → Sell at 13.5 RT each
+5. Items: 400 → Sell at 13.5 RT each

+I would pay the robot 4.5 RT per item, so as long as I keep my overhead below 7 RT per item, I'm in the black.
+Seems like a good deal for everyone.

+So I go to *RoboFund*, the network's robotic labor investment house, and submit my torq curves.
+I get approved for a MakerFunnel to fund the project.

+Bondholders log onto RoboFund from their digital wallet and decide they want some of these widgets.
+They pledge to divert their Distribution Streams (DistoStreams in Robnomomics Lingo) to my funnel if my bid is accepted, and BidNet automatically starts vetting my claim when the funnel is fully pledged.

+It's Giskard's (the AI-value auditor's) prerogative to look at my torque curves and ensure I can't get it done with a lower-rated bot, or whether I'm overly straining a bot of this rating.
+It's Daneel's (the AI fleet manager;s) responsibility to check the fleet bot reserves and ensure my BRLA won't strain the cost of robotic labor as a whole.

+It accepts my proposal.
+I check the math and it keeps me within my acceptable profit margin.
+I sign it.
+Now I've got a BRLA (Bonded Robotic Labor Agreement).

+The MakerFunnel at RoboFund opens up and the "disto" flows, paying off my BRLA for me.
+I got lucky!
+But I'll have to give them a slight return on their investment, in proportion to its size.

+With that, I spin up my line of rented bots, and they work for 100 hours (100 ticks of the Asimov robonomics simulator).

 The robots managed to produce 400 items for me, and I can sell them for 13.5 RT per to make the revenue my business needs to stay alive.
-Will it work?
-I paid the robot 4.5 RT per item, so as long as I keep my overhead to less than 7 RT per item, I'm in the black.

-Isaac mints 3600 fresh RoboTorq (value-added to a pile of raw materials, scaled from the cost of the robotic labor that added the value) and distributes it to bondholders in bits as the product is expected to hit the market, who will engage in spending, investing, or saving, allowing the newly minted currency to accumulate for purchase.
+Isaac (the minting AI) mints 3600 fresh RoboTorq (value-added to a pile of raw materials, scaled from the cost of the robotic labor that added the value) and distributes it to bondholders in bits as the products are expected to hit the market.
+The bondholders will spend, invest, or save, allowing the newly minted currency to accumulate for purchase, or be leveraged and turned into more robotic labor.

 As a business person, I can use my estimated selling price and the constant cost of robotic labor in RoboTorqs to make business decisions.
-As a Bondholder, you get some of the money that someone else will need to buy my product, which in turn spawns the need for vigorous economic activity.
+As a Bondholder, you get some of the money that someone else will need to buy my product, which, in turn, drives vigorous economic activity.

 The Bond network's operating costs recycle into circulation — the money supply remains balanced.